joeleba/joeleba.github.io/_posts/2016-03-10-optionals-in-swift.md

 ### "if let" and "guard"

-It's pretty unelegant to write `withNitro.nitro?` everytime you want to access a property/method of this optional value.
+It's pretty inelegant to write `withNitro.nitro?` everytime you want to access a property/method of this optional value.
 An alternative is to use `if let` to unwrap it once and carry out your operation within the `if` block.
 Consider a `randomCar`:

 ```swift
 if let n = randomCar.nitro {